TEQSA smoothing initiative

-15. What happens once a proposal is accepted?
+15. What happens once feedback is provided on a proposal?

-Once a provider has notified TEQSA that it accepts the extension, TEQSA will make a decision on the extension and notify the provider in writing.
+Once feedback has been received, TEQSA will make a decision on the extension and notify the provider in writing.
 The timeframe will vary, but ordinarily a decision on extension will be made within four weeks of receipt of the provider’s response.

-16. What happens if a provider declines a proposal?
+16. What happens if a provider does not agree with a proposal?

-The option to accept an extension proposal is voluntary.
-If a provider declines a proposal, TEQSA will not proceed with the proposed extension/s.
+If a provider does not agree with a proposal, TEQSA will not proceed with the proposed extension/s.

 17. Can providers who do not receive a proposal express interest or volunteer?

 TEQSA has specifically selected courses and registrations for extension under the smoothing model.
 Separate to an extension proposal from TEQSA, providers may express an interest in extending courses or registration periods to address their specific business needs.
 TEQSA will consider such requests on a case by case basis.
 Providers should contact their Case Manager if they wish to discuss this option.